prasadv7/prasadv7/README.md

-- 👋 Hi, I’m @PRV
+- 👋 Hi,
-- 👀 I’m interested in QA Testing
-- 🌱 I’m currently learning JAVA full stack web Development
+- QA/Automation Engineer
 - 💞️ I’m looking to collaborate on GrowNey Financial adviser project
 - 📫 How to reach me prasadvidhate7@gmail.com